Heracles: Birth and childhood

-Fear of Hera's revenge led Alcmene to expose the infant Heracles, but he was taken up and brought to Hera by his half-sister Athena, who played an important role as protectress of heroes.
+Fear of Hera's revenge led Alcmene to expose the infant Heracles, but he was taken up and brought to Hera by Athena, who played an important role as protectress of heroes.
 Hera did not recognize Heracles and nursed him out of pity.
 Heracles suckled so strongly that he caused Hera pain, and she pushed him away.
 Her milk sprayed across the heavens and there formed the Milky Way.
-But with divine milk, Heracles had acquired supernatural powers.
 Athena brought the infant back to his mother, and he was subsequently raised by his parents.

 The child was originally given the name Alcides by his parents; it was only later that he became known as Heracles.
-He was renamed Heracles in an unsuccessful attempt to mollify Hera, with Heracles meaning Hera's "pride" or "glory".
 He and his twin were just eight months old when Hera sent two giant snakes into the children's chamber.
 Iphicles cried from fear, but his brother grabbed a snake in each hand and strangled them.
 He was found by his nurse playing with them on his cot as if they were toys.
 Astonished, Amphitryon sent for the seer Tiresias, who prophesied an unusual future for the boy, saying he would vanquish numerous monsters.

 Youth

 After killing his music tutor Linus with a lyre, he was sent to tend cattle on a mountain by his foster father Amphitryon.
 Here, according to an allegorical parable, "The Choice of Heracles", invented by the sophist Prodicus (c.
 400 BCE) and reported in Xenophon's Memorabilia 2.1.21–34, he was visited by two allegorical figures—Vice and Virtue—who offered him a choice between a pleasant and easy life or a severe but glorious life: he chose the latter.
 This was part of a pattern of "ethicizing" Heracles over the 5th century BCE.

-Later in Thebes, Heracles married King Creon's daughter, Megara.
-In a fit of madness, induced by Hera, Heracles killed his children and Megara.
-After his madness had been cured with hellebore by Antikyreus, the founder of Antikyra, he realized what he had done and fled to the Oracle of Delphi.
-Unbeknownst to him, the Oracle was guided by Hera.
-He was directed to serve King Eurystheus for ten years and perform any task Eurystheus required of him.
-Eurystheus decided to give Heracles ten labours, but after completing them, Heracles was cheated by Eurystheus when he added two more, resulting in the Twelve Labors of Heracles.
+Later, in Thebes, Heracles married King Creon's daughter, Megara.